Bobby Doerr: Later life

-Doerr lived in Oregon from the late 1930s till his death, residing in the vicinity of Agness for much of his career before relocating to Junction City in the 1950s.
+Doerr lived in Oregon from the late 1930s until his death, residing in the vicinity of Agness for much of his career before relocating to Junction City in the 1950s.
 Doerr was married to Monica Terpin from October 1938 until her death in 2003; she had lived with multiple sclerosis since the 1940s.
 They had one son.

 He was inducted into the Baseball Hall of Fame in 1986.
 His jersey number 1 was retired by the Red Sox on May 21, 1988.
 He made annual trips to the Hall of Fame induction at Cooperstown, New York until 2008, after which he stopped attending.
 On July 29, 2007, the Hall of Fame honored Doerr after the induction of Cal Ripken Jr. and Tony Gwynn.
 Reflecting on being inducted into the Hall of Fame and having his number retired by the Red Sox, Doerr said, "If I had played on a world champion, that would have made my life complete."

 On August 2, 2007, the Red Sox held "Bobby Doerr Day" at Fenway Park where he rode along the warning track in a car, threw out the first pitch, and gave a speech.
 Doerr had what was characterized as a minor stroke on August 11, 2011.
 He attended the Fenway Park 100th anniversary celebration on April 20, 2012.

+Alongside teammates Ted Williams, Dom DiMaggio, and Johnny Pesky, Doerr was honored with The Teammates statue outside Fenway Park.
+It was unveiled in 2010.